 The successful execution of this strategy requires careful timing and business judgment, the resources to complete the development of power generating facilities, as well as an accurate assessment of the assets of Innergex and the value that it would receive in exchange for their divestiture.
 Innergex may underestimate the costs necessary to bring power generating facilities into commercial operation may be unable to quickly and efficiently integrate new acquisitions into its existing operations, inaccurately evaluate the value of its assets or be unable to find a purchaser therefore in a manner which timely supports Innergex’s strategy.

-Variability in Hydrology, Wind Regimes, Solar Irradiation and Geothermal Resources
+Variability in Hydrology, Wind Regimes and Solar Irradiation

 The amount of energy generated by Innergex’s hydroelectric facilities depends on the availability of water flows.
 There is no certainty that the long-term availability of such resources will remain unchanged.
 Innergex’s revenues may be significantly affected by events that impact the hydrological conditions of Innergex’s hydroelectric project facilities such as low and high-water flows within the watercourses on which Innergex’s hydroelectric facilities are located.
 In the event of severe flooding, Innergex’s hydroelectric facilities may be damaged.
-Geothermal resources by their nature deteriorate over time.
-There is no certainty that there will be sufficient geothermal fluids to maintain the resource or that generation of power will permit maintenance of the resource as presently anticipated.
 Similarly, the amount of energy generated by Innergex’s wind farms will depend upon the availability of wind, which is naturally variable.
 A reduced or increased amount of wind at the location of one of the wind farms over an extended period may reduce the production from such facility and may reduce Innergex’s revenues and profitability.
 Finally, the amount of energy to be generated by Innergex’s solar farms will depend on the availability of solar radiation, which is naturally variable.
 Lower solar irradiation levels at the location of Innergex’s solar farms over an extended period may reduce the production from such facilities and Innergex’s revenues and profitability.
-Variability in hydrology, geothermal resources, wind regimes and solar irradiation and their predictability may also be affected by climate changes which may provoke unforeseen changes in the historical trends.
+Variability in hydrology, wind regimes and solar irradiation and their predictability may also be affected by climate changes which may provoke unforeseen changes in the historical trends.